Skip to Content

 The water is crystal clear!

 A short two-minute walk from the parking lot here will bring you to this waterfall standing at 23 meters (75 feet) tall.
 The riverbank here is shaded and there’s also a nice rocky beach area to relax at.
-It’s a short stop common on any South Island road trip.

 11. Walk the Motatapu Track

-(Day 1) Fern Burn car park to Fern Burn Hut (7 KM/4.3 MI) – a gently winding track at the beginning that follows through grassy flatlands and then climbs into the trees.
-From here you will notice the track starts to narrow and waterfalls feature heavily in this section.
-Towards the end, the track enters the Stack Conservation Area briefly.
-Follow the bush edge to the tussocks uphill and here is where you will find the 12-bunk Fern Burn Hut.
-A fee of $5 NZD per adult and $2.50 for youths aged 11-17 is payable into the honesty box here (or get backcountry passes before you go.)
-Children under 10 are free.
-Worth noting this hut operates on first-come-first-serve but it’s rarely busy.
+Follow the bush edge to the tussocks uphill, and here is where you will find the 12-bunk Fern Burn Hut.
+A fee of $10 NZD per adult and $5 NZD for youths aged 5-17 is payable into the honesty box here (or you can get backcountry passes before you go).
+Children under 5 go free.
+It’s also worth noting this hut operates on a first-come-first-serve, but it’s rarely busy.

-(Day 2) Fern Burn Hut to Highland Creek Hut (6 KM/3.7 MI) – this day will be a lot tougher on the legs.
-The track leads through tussock country to Jack Hall’s Saddle at 1,275 meters (4,183 feet).
+Day 2 starts to ramp up the challenge and is quite a bit tougher on the legs.
+The track leads through Tussock Country to Jack Hall’s Saddle at 1,275 meters (4,183 feet).
 From here it’s a steep downhill hike to the creek bed, crossing two ridges leading to Highland Creek Hut.
-This is a 12-bunk hut and operates on a first-come-first-served basis also.
-A fee of $5 NZD per adult and $2.50 for youths aged 11-17 is payable into the honesty box here.
-Children under 10 are free.

-(Day 3) Highland Creek Hut to Roses Hut (11 KM/6.8 MI) – the longest day in terms of the distance you will cover.
-First things first cross Highland Creek to the marked track which climbs over a creek to a spur.
-The track continues uphill along this spur where you will witness gorgeous views across the Motatapu Valley.
 From here, the track quickly descends into a small gully and across a creek by following a narrow section of forest.
 It then climbs to a ridge off Knuckle Peak, which you will follow to the Motatapu River.
 Cross the wide flats to the 12-bunk Roses Hut.
-Same as the other huts in this track and adult costs $5 NZD and it is first-come-first-served.

-(Day 4) Roses Hut to Arrowtown (25 KM/15.5 MI) – the track crosses a small creek and onto the old pack track that climbs the main ridge above Roses Saddle.
-In between the Motatapu and Arrow catchments, the ridge descends down to the Arrow River.
-If the river level allows you can follow the river into Macetown – this is quicker and passes historic gold mining-era buildings.
-If the river is too high you will need to take the track above the river which joins an old water race into Macetown.
+The track crosses a small creek and onto the old pack track that climbs the main ridge above Roses Saddle.
+In between the Motatapu and Arrow catchments, the ridge descends to the Arrow River.
+If the river level allows, you can follow the river into Macetown – this is quicker and passes historic gold mining-era buildings.

-NOTE: you may choose to break this down into two days and spend the night at Macetown Campsite, which has 36 non-powered tent sites.
+NOTE: You may choose to break this down into two days and spend the night at Macetown Campsite, which has 36 non-powered tent sites.

-From Macetown, a 15 km (9 mi) 4WD road winds its way to Arrowtown.
+From Macetown, a 15 km 4WD road winds its way to Arrowtown.
 In good conditions, the numerous river crossings can be crossed carefully by hikers.
-If the river is too high then unfortunately you can’t cross and will need to turn around to take the Big Hill Track (one of the best things to do in Arrowtown) which begins 20 minutes from Macetown.
-It’s a steep track climbing above 1000m (3,280 ft) but it has gorgeous views across the Wakatipu Basin.
+If the river is too high, then unfortunately you can’t cross and will need to turn around to take the Big Hill Track which begins 20 minutes from Macetown.

 It’s an adventure, to say the least!